[Estimated read time: 4 minutes]

 Discrepancies and Errors in Home Square Footage

 Maybe you can’t make the measurements for some reason or you’re seeking another official way to know just how many square feet a home possesses.
 Many cities and counties have their public records available online which provide valuable insight into homes like tax values, owners past and present, and their square footage.
-If there are discrepancies in what the city has on file, it may lead to a higher tax assessment if you actually are living in or purchasing a home with more or less square footage than what the city or municipality had on file.
+If there are discrepancies in what the city has on file, it may lead to a higher tax assessment.
 If an addition was put on by a previous owner or by yourself without the proper permits, there will be additional hoops to jump through whether buying or selling, so it’s important to keep that in mind.

 An appraiser will also measure the square footage of a home but will use only enclosed areas that are heated and cooled.
-That means that screened or open patios and airspaces have no effect on how many square feet a home has within their calculations.
+That means that screened or open patios and airspaces do not affect how many square feet a home has within their calculations.
 Keep in mind that garages do not factor into square footage, either.
 Square footage typically consists of “livable” space.
 Here is a list of some of the most common things that are not part of a square footage calculation:

 - Rooms with sloped or low ceiling height (also known as non-conforming)